Nutribullet Ultra blender review

 • Availability: worldwide

 Nutribullet sells a wide range of personal blenders, jug blenders, food processors and juicers.
 The cheapest option, the Nutribullet Go portable blender, costs from $15.99 / £29.99, but the Nutribullet Ultra is the brand’s premium blender, and more expensive.
 At list price, it's $149.99 / £149.99 / AU$189.95, although at time of writing, discounts were available in some territories.
-At the time of writing, you can purchase it direct from Nutribullet, or via third party retailers like Amazon.
+At the time of writing, you can purchase it direct from Nutribullet, or via third party retailers like Amazon

-I think its price is reasonable for a personal blender that has a high-end finish.
+I think the Ultra's price is reasonable for a personal blender that has a high-end finish.
 It feels well-made and the improvements over the rest of the Nutribullet range feel worth the extra investment.
 The blade is designed to last longer than an entry-level Nutribullet blender, so you could be making savings in the longer term, too.

 • Value for money score: 4.5 out of 5